 The 1974 The Brazil-Netherlands match is legendary for being a disappointment due to the violent play.
 One journalist in the Netherlands found himself blackballed during the WC in 1974 for commenting on the roughness of the Dutch team.

 The "Battle of Nuremberg" in Germany 2006 is the record-holder of red/yellow (4 red, 16 yellow) cards in the World Cup.
 Portugal would eventually win 1-0.

-We Used To Be Friends: In the modern World Cup, opponents who are team-mates in club football appear in opposition.
-Ronaldo and Rooney in 2006 would be a good example.
-Also the Boateng brothers, who faced each other in 2010 in Group D on the German and Ghanaian teams (apparently they're half-brothers and not that close IRL).
+We Used to Be Friends: In the modern World Cup, opponents who are team-mates in club football appear in opposition.
+Cristiano Ronaldo and Wayne Rooney in 2006 would be a good example.
+Also the Boateng brothers, who faced each other in 2010 in Group D on the German and Ghanaian teams (apparently they're half-brothers and not that close off the pitch).

 We Win Because You Didn't: A draw for a poor team against a good team feels like a win for them!
 And a loss for the good team!

 Case in point: England's run in 2010.
 A draw against USA was treated as a humiliating loss for England and a soaring victory for the USA◊.
 A boring 0-0 against Algeria caused the England fans to boo the players at the end of the match.